 Committee membership limits shall generally be adhered to.
 Service on a committee shall be limited to two consecutive two- or three- year terms or five consecutive one-year terms, whichever is longer, without a break in service of one year.
 This policy applies to state representatives and affiliate representatives as well as at-large members.

 If state representative and affiliate representative positions are not recommended by a certain noticed date, the NAR president has the prerogative of filling the vacant positions with at-large members.

 An ex-officio member of a committee is a member who is on the committee by virtue of the position he/she holds.
 Ex-officio members of committees will have a vote unless specifically noted otherwise in a committee's composition or under the following circumstances:

 - The president, president-elect, first vice president, treasurer and immediate past president shall serve as ex-officio, nonvoting members on all NAR committees except for the Past Presidents' Advisory Group, the Credentials & Campaign Rules Committee, and the Distinguished Service Award Council.
 Their membership on NAR committees shall not count toward establishing a quorum.

 - The immediate past chair of all full committees shall serve a one-year term as an ex-officio member of that committee with a vote.
-(The past chair will be permitted to serve on three other committees in addition to his/her past chair position.)

 A member shall not serve on more than one committee/advisory board/advisory group/council/forum per year.
 However, an exception will be made for those serving in a “by virtue” capacity or if the President deems necessary to maximize expertise.